rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/staticJSObjects.md

 - [Usage](#usage)
 - [Advanced Support](#advanced-support)

-There are 2 types of JSON objects used in test cases.
-One is for making firebolt calls to the device and second is for validating the response of the call.
+There are two types of JSON objects used in test cases.
+One is for making Firebolt calls to the device, and the second is for validating the response of the call.

 ## Firebolt Calls

-Firebolt object is used to make an API call.
+A Firebolt object is used to make an API call.
 It contains the following parameters:

 - method - Name of the API to make an API call
-- params - Represent the parameters to be sent for a Firebolt call
+- params - Represents the parameters to be sent for a Firebolt call
-- context - Represent the data that needs to be stored in the API/event object that helps to search for a specific object which contains the response in a global list
+- context - Represents the data that needs to be stored in the API/event object that helps to search for a specific object which contains the response in a global list
-- expected - Determine whether expecting for an error or result
+- expected - Determines whether expecting an error or result

 ### How to Configure Firebolt Calls

-- Define a firebolt call object in `cypress/fixtures/fireboltCalls/<fileName>.js`, where fileName can be any name.
+- Define a Firebolt call object in `cypress/fixtures/fireboltCalls/<fileName>.js`, where fileName can be any name.
-- Add the method, params, context, and expected parameters to the firebolt call object. params, context, and expected are optional parameters.
-By default, they are set to below values:
+- Add the method, params, context, and expected parameters to the Firebolt call object.
+Params, context, and expected are optional parameters.
+By default, they are set to the below values:
   - params: {}
   - context: {}
   - expected: "result"
-- params can be a object and present in JS files itself.
+- Params can be an object and present in JS files themselves.

 ### Example 1: